-On November 19, 2020, the Company entered into a new loan and security agreement, or the Oxford Loan, with Oxford Finance LLC, or Oxford, for an aggregate principal amount of \$20.0 million (Oxford Term Loan A) and up to an additional \$5.0 million (Oxford Term Loan B).
-On November 19, 2020, the Company borrowed \$20.0 million under the Oxford Term Loan A. The Term Loan bears interest at a floating per annum rate equal to the greater of (i) 8.0% and (ii) the sum of (a) thirty-day LIBOR rate plus (b) 7.84%.
-In addition, upon loan maturity or prepayment, the Company is reqired to make a final payment fee equal to 5.0% of the aggregate principal amount borrowed which is being amortized to interest expense over the term of the debt using the effective interest method.
+On November 19, 2020, the Company entered into a loan and security agreement (the "Oxford Loan Agreement"), with Oxford Finance LLC, or Oxford, for an aggregate principal amount of \$20.0 million (the "Oxford Term Loan A") and up to an additional \$5.0 million (the "Oxford Term Loan B").
+On November 19, 2020, the Company borrowed \$20.0 million under the Oxford Term Loan A. Oxford Term Loan A and Oxford Term Loan B (the "Term Loans") bear interest at a floating per annum rate equal to the greater of (i) 8.0% and (ii) the sum of (a) thirty-day LIBOR rate plus (b) 7.84%.
+In addition, upon loan maturity or prepayment, the Company is required to make a final payment fee equal to 5.0% of the aggregate principal amount borrowed which is being amortized to interest expense over the term of the debt using the effective interest method.